 Painting over Painted Wood Furniture

 It’s always easier to flip the table over and paint the underside first.
-Then move on to painting the table top.
+Then move on to painting the tabletop.
+Apply a fresh coat of paint over the entire piece and cover every inch of the old finish.

 The pineapple area of the pedestal table has crevices of some sort.
-The round Zibra paint brush works great for getting into the detail areas.
+The round Zibra paintbrush works great for getting into the detail areas.
+You can get this round Zibra brush HERE.

-Smash paint into those crevice areas to make sure that the old paint is a thing of the past.
+Smash paint into those crevice areas to make sure you cover the entire surface and that the old paint is a thing of the past.

 Next, flip your table over to paint the top.
-The flat Zibra is a better choice since it covers more surface area than the round.
+The flat Zibra is a better choice for flat surfaces since it covers more surface area than the round.
 Since the previous paint job has a visible direction that the paint goes in, try to stay with the same.
-Pretty much just like painting with the wood grain – paint with the previous paint strokes.
+Pretty much just like painting with the wood grain – paint with the previous paint brush strokes in the same direction of the wood grain.

 How to get a Smooth Finish with Wet Sanding

-Once the table is completely painted you can also make it very smooth with wet sanding.
-Here is a quick video to show you how.
+Once the table is completely painted you can also create a very smooth surface with wet sanding.
+Here is a quick video to show you how to achieve a professional-looking finish on your painting project. (wet sanding and applying clear sealer top coat)

 Sealing your Repainted Painted Table

 As always, make sure to seal your painted table.
-Whether you’re painting furniture or repainting furniture certain rules will always apply. 😉 I recently discovered these yellow detailer sponges, like shown in the above video for apping clear sealer.
-They also work great for spindles like in the How to Paint a Rocking Chair with Spindles the Easy Way post.
+Whether you’re painting furniture or repainting painted furniture certain rules will always apply.
+For best results, a second coat is always recommended.
+You may want to add more clear coat if the furniture gets a lot of use.
+Make sure to apply in thin coats. 😉 I recently discovered these yellow detailer sponges, as shown in the above video for applying the clear sealer.
+They also work great for spindles like in the How to Paint a Rocking Chair with Spindles the Easy Way.

 Repainting Painted Wood Furniture

 In conclusion, yes you can paint over painted furniture at your own discretion.
-There are times where using a paint stripper may be beneficial when repainting painted furniture.
-Often it depends on what paint is already on the piece.
+There are times when using a paint stripper may be beneficial when repainting painted furniture.
+Often it depends on what paint is already on the piece, so when possible, know your products.
+Painting with or over an oil-based paint or latex paint will require different steps.
+In that case, I think it is a good idea to use a stripper and completely remove the first coat of paint.
 Keep in mind that your paint will only stick to the paint that is on the furniture.
 If the existing paint is peeling and chipping off you may need to remove it before repainting.
 Repainting painted furniture can be great to change your furniture as your decor changes.
-This repainted painted table is ready to head back home again.
+This repainted painted table is ready to head back home again and have a new life, yet again.

-You can also see how I set up, staged and photographed this table in a post with time-lapse video here: How to Photograph Furniture
+You can also see how I set up, staged, and photographed this table in a post with a time-lapse video here: How to Photograph Furniture

-If you like the staging of these photos then you make sure to check out the Best Resource Guide for Staging Furniture
+If you like this post then you need to check out Repainting Furniture with the Best Paint for a slightly newer version!

 Wait!
 Don’t Go!
 It’s that time of the month again for: